rutgers-apl/alive-nj/README.md

 [2]: http://www.cs.utah.edu/~regehr/papers/pldi15.pdf

 Alive-NJ is intended to facilitate experimentation with Alive semantics and extension of Alive into new areas.
-It is not recommended for serious usage.

 ## Requirements